TrybApp/PermissionScope/README.md

+## This is a modified version of PermissionScope that removes support for bluetooth, microphone, and motion permissions in order to support building for iOS 10 and 11 when one [does not use those permissions](https://github.com/nickoneill/PermissionScope/issues/194).
+Feel free to use this if your app does not need those 3 permissions, it will work on iOS 10 and 11!

 ## PermissionScope is no longer supported.
 Please use an alternative if you need updates for newer iOS 10 and 11 APIs!

 <p align="center">